mothe-at/VMPerf-To-Graphite-PowerShell-Script/README.md

 Run the cmdlet just once.
 Write the date and time of the Poll to Vienna_Poll.xml.
 The next time the script runs, it will read the file and gather the metrics from VCenter starting at the last poll.

+## Licensing
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License] (http://creativecommons.org/licenses/by-nc-sa/4.0/).

+It is free-of-charge and it comes without any warranty, to the extent permitted by applicable law.